IBM/aihwkit/docs/source/advanced_install.rst

 There is a conda package for aihwkit available in conda-forge.
 It can be  installed in a conda environment running on a Linux or WSL in a Windows system.

-Install any one one of the conda packages as shown below.
+Install any one of the conda packages as shown below.

   - CPU::